jdi-testing/jdi-light/jdi-light-mobile-angular-web-tests/README.md

 2. Edit or develop source code of tests in src/test folder

-3. When finish - repeat step 6.2
+3. When finish - repeat step 6.2 from <b>Requirements for Android</b> section

 4. Go to module <b>jdi-light-mobile-angular-web-tests</b> and rerun maven script to apply changes: <code>mvn clean install -U -DskipTests</code></b>